xaviertintin/workshop-prelesson-cloud/_episodes/04-demo2.md

 <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code>kubectl get -n argo svc nfs-server |grep ClusterIP | awk '{ print $3; }'
 </code></pre></div></div>

-<p>Let’s create a persisten volume out of this nfs disk.
-Note that persisten volumes are not namespaced they are available to the whole cluster.</p>
+<p>Let’s create a persistent volume out of this nfs disk.
+Note that persistent volumes are not namespaced they are available to the whole cluster.</p>

 <p>We need to write that IP number above into the appropriate place in this file:</p>